CxRes/events-query-test/sections/representation.md

 To request a representation of the resource in an {{&protocol}}, a client MUST express the interest in receiving the representation in a preferred form using a realization of the subscription data model ({{data-model}}) with the `QUERY` method ({{HTTP-QUERY, Section 3}}).

 {: #representation-request-example-description}
-The following example shows subscription request for representation along with notifications transmitted using the `application/http` media-type.
+The following example shows a subscription request for the current representation along with the subsequent event-notifications transmitted using the `application/http` media-type.
 The `state` property indicates the interest in receiving representation.
 The preferred form of representation is specified using the request headers in the `state` property.

 ~~~ http-message
 {::include examples/stream/state-request.http}